-The commented IFC format is the one related to the "Building" branch of the IFC family, which commonly are exportable from the Buildings BIM authoring tools (AECOsim, Revit, Allplan, ArchiCAD,...).
-There are other IFC versions that are under development which will also integrate IFC Alignment data (points, curves, lines,..) as the core for the IFC Bridge, IFC Tunnel and IFC Civil.
+The commented IFC format is the one related to the "Building" branch of the IFC family, which commonly are exportable from the Buildings BIM authoring tools (AECOsim, Revit, Allplan, ArchiCAD...).
+There are other IFC versions that are under development which will also integrate IFC Alignment data (points, curves, lines...) as the core for the IFC Bridge, IFC Tunnel and IFC Civil.
 It is important to verify that the exported IFC has the 3D data (volumetric for coordination) and the information data set.
+At the inception of the project, a mock-up must be provided by the Supplier showing a successful example that the IFC export works correctly with the configuration defined within the Supplier BEP.
+For further details about the mock-up see the "BIM Execution Plan (BEP)" chapter of this document.

 In case the IFC alignment wants to be used for alignment use, the naming will indicate that purpose.

-On the other hand, to date some civil-rail authoring software do not export to IFC, even if are commonly called BIM tools (theoretically, a BIM tool is certified as a such if it can export/import IFC files), in that case the Service Provider /

-Supplier will propose a workflow to generate the IFC from the native formats (for instance, Bentley's Power Rail Track does not export to IFC, and a possible option would be opening the native DGN with Bentley's AECOsim and export the IFC from that platform).
-The configuration of the dataset exportation is paramount in these cases and the process will have to be approved by RB Rail AS BIM Mng team.
+On the other hand, to date some civil-rail authoring software do not export to IFC, even if are commonly called BIM tools (theoretically, a BIM tool is certified as a such if it can export/import IFC files), in that case the Service Provider / Supplier will propose a workflow to generate the IFC from the native formats (for instance, Bentley's Power Rail Track - OpenRail previous versions do not export to IFC, and a possible option would be opening the native DGN with Bentley's AECOsim and export the IFC from that platform).
+The configuration of the dataset exportation is paramount in these cases and the process will have to be approved by the Employer BIM Mng team.